You are going to sign out in

 Read more

-Physics is a full lecture and laboratory course, including testing and weekly homework assignments, that will earn 1 high school honors science credit.
+Physics is a full lecture and laboratory course, including testing and weekly homework assignments, that will earn 1 high school advanced honors science credit.
 The class meets once weekly for 3 hours.

 Laboratory exercises hone skills in deduction, reasoning, and problem solving, allowing the student to develop a deeper intellectual approach to their study of science.
 Experiments, projects, and accompanying calculations and analysis will allow the students to see physics in action in their everyday lives.